|Date of Birth||February 26, 1890|

 However, when WW1 began in 1914 he was working as a bookkeeper for the CPR in Kenora and was among the first group of volunteers for overseas service.
 He enlisted on 14 August with the 98th Regiment.

 During training in Valcartier, Quebec he was assigned to the 8th Battalion (Winnipeg Rifles), a new unit made up of recruits from Manitoba and northwestern Ontario.
-He was listed as single and next of kin was his brother A.D.
-Nicolson of Pine View, Manitoba.
+He was listed as single and next of kin was his brother Archibald Duncan Nicolson of Pine View, Manitoba.
 In October the 8th Battalion embarked for England, leaving from Quebec City on the SS Franconia.
 They were part of a convoy of 32 transport ships protected by a Royal Navy escort because of the danger from German submarines.
-The convoy arrived safely in Plymouth, England on 14 October.
+The convoy arrived safely in Plymouth, England on October 14.

-Murdoch was gassed May 5, 1915 and after three weeks in hospital and convalescence in reserve areas returned to the front lines in June 1915.
+Murdoch was gassed in late April or early May and after three weeks in hospital and convalescence in reserve areas he returned to the front lines in June 1915.

-In October of 1915 he was assigned in the field to the 3rd Field Ambulance Company and transferred from the 8th Battalion roll to the Canadian Army Medical Corp.
+In October of 1915 he was assigned in the field to the 3rd Canadian Field Ambulance and transferred from the 8th Battalion roll to the Canadian Army Medical Corps.

 After a year as a stretcher bearer and providing first aid in the field he was appointed a clerk in February of 1917, which came with a boost in pay to $1.50 a day plus 20 cents field allowance from the $1 a day and 10 cents field allowance allocated received by other privates.